Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

 and $p=\Gamma_0^{\frac{-1}{2}}u$ and $q=\Gamma_0^{\frac{1}{2}}u$, where $u$ is an eigenvector of $\Omega(a,\eta)$ with eigenvalue $\lambda_{\text{max}}(\Omega(a,\eta))$, normalized so that $u'u=1$. \end{theorem}

 The endogenous variables $a$, $\eta$, $p$, and $q$ have intuitive meanings.
-The scalar $a$ captures the \emph{persistence} of the subjective latent state.
-When $a=0$, the subjective state is i.i.d., whereas when $a=1$, it follows a unit-root process.
-The scalar $\eta$ captures the \emph{noise} in the agent's observations of the subjective state.
+The scalar $a$ represents the persistence of the subjective latent state.
+If $a=0$, the subjective state is i.i.d., whereas if $a=1$, it follows a unit-root process.\footnote{The theorem does not rule out the possibility that $|a|=1$, in which case the corresponding state-space model might not be stationary ergodic.
+However, Lemma \ref{lemapp:1-state-stationary-ergodic} in the Online Appendix establishes that any pseudo-true one-state model inherits the stationarity and ergodicity of the true process.} The scalar $\eta$ captures the perceived noise in the agent's observations of the subjective state.
 When $\eta$ is small, the agent believes recent observations to be highly informative of the value of the subjective state.
 As a result, her expectations respond more to recent observations and discount old observations more.
-The vector $p$ determines the agent's \emph{relative attention} to different components of the vector of observables.
+The vector $p$ determines the agent's relative attention to different components of the vector of observables.
 When $p_i$ is larger than $p_j$, the agent puts more weight on $y_{i,t-\tau}$ relative to $y_{j,t-\tau}$ for all $\tau$ when forming her estimate of the subjective state.
-Finally, the vector $q$ captures the \emph{relative sensitivity} of the agent's forecasts of different observables to changes in her estimate of the subjective state.
+Finally, the vector $q$ captures the relative sensitivity of the agent's forecasts of different observables to changes in her estimate of the subjective state.
 When $q_i$ is larger than $q_j$, then a change in the estimated value of the state at time $t$ leads the agent to change her forecast of $y_{i,t+s}$ by more than her forecast of $y_{j,t+s}$ for all $s$.

-The theorem does not rule out the possibility that $|a|=1$ and $\eta>0$, in which case the corresponding state-space model would not be stationary ergodic.
-However, the following result establishes that any pseudo-true one-state model inherits the stationarity and ergodicity of the true process: \begin{theorem} Let $P^{1*}$ denote a pseudo-true one-state model given true distribution $\mathbb{P}$.
-If $\mathbb{P}$ is purely non-deterministic and stationary ergodic, then so is $P^{1*}$. \end{theorem}

-Theorem \ref{thm:1_state_general} significantly reduces the computational complexity of finding the set of pseudo-true models.
-The set of all $d$-state models is a non-compact manifold of dimension $2nd$ \citep*{Gevers1984}.
-Additionally, the KLDR is a non-convex function of $\theta=(A,B,Q,R)$.
-Theorem \ref{thm:1_state_general} analytically concentrates out all but two of the parameters of the agent's models, thus reducing an optimization problem over a $2n$-dimensional non-compact manifold to a problem over a two-dimensional compact rectangle.
+It follows standard Kalman filter results that the agent's forecasts take the form of equation~\eqref{eq:1-state-s_ahead_forecast_body} for \emph{some} $a$, $\eta$, $p$, and $q$.
+The substance of the result is rather characterizing the $(a,\eta,p,q)$ tuple that lead to a model with minimal KLDR from the true process.
+The theorem suggests a tractable way of computing the pseudo-true one-state forecasts in any stationary and ergodic environment given only the knowledge of the true autocorrelation matrices.